Rara Lake Trekking

 Best Time to Travel

 The best seasons for the trek would be Spring (March to May) and Autumn (September to November).
-Though we are perfectly willing to guide you through in this trek in anytime of the year that you find feasible, these are just suitable months.
+Though we are perfectly willing to guide you on this trek in anytime of the year that you find suitable.

 Trip Start Dates and Cost